ReginaSherman/ga-project-2/presentations.md

 - What was the most difficult part?
 - What did you learn?
 - What are you most proud of?

-## The Planning Process

-- How did you arrive at this idea?
-- What would you change about your planning process?

-## The Week

-- What was your week like?
-- Did you feel the Emotional Cycle of Change?

 ## Highs and Lows